-Assumes the compensation of Mr. Burke for 2010 is as follows: base salary equal to \$1,158,300 and a target annual bonus equal to 100 percent of base salary.
+- (1) Assumes the compensation of Mr. Burke for 2010 is as follows: base salary equal to \$1,158,300 and a target annual bonus equal to 100 percent of base salary.
 Benefits and perquisites include incremental pension amounts, health and life insurance coverage cost, life insurance proceeds, accrued vacation pay, and outplacement costs, as applicable.
 For purposes of Mr. Burke's table above, Mr. Burke is defined as the "Executive" in the corresponding footnotes below.
-As per Mr. Burke's employment agreement, the Executive's severance benefit pursuant to a resignation without Good Reason is equal to (i) any unpaid base salary and bonus for any completed prior fiscal

-(2) As per Mr. Burke's employment agreement, the Executive's severance benefit pursuant to a resignation without Good Reason is equal to (i) any unpaid base salary and bonus for any completed prior fiscal year and (ii) any accrued vacation pay.

-(3) As per Mr. Burke's employment agreement, the Executive's severance benefit pursuant to a non-renewal of the employment agreement is equal to: (i) a lump sum equal to base salary and target annual bonus pro-rated through the termination date and any accrued vacation pay, (ii) a lump sum equal to the net present value of one additional year of service credit under the Company's pension plans (assuming compensation at the Executive's then annual rate of base salary and target annual bonus), (iii) a lump sum equal to 1x the sum of base salary and target annual bonus, (ii) one year of the additional service credit toward eligibility for (but not for commencement of) retiree benefits, and (v) one year of outplacement costs.
-(4) As per Mr. Burke's employment agreement, the Executive's severance benefit pursuant to a termination without Cause or resignation for Good Reason (before a Change of Control or "CIC") is equal to:
+(2) As per Mr. Burke's employment agreement, the Executive's severance benefit pursuant to a resignation without Good Reason is equal to (i) any unpaid base salary and bonus for any completed prior fiscal - 2) As per Mr. Burke's employment agreement, the Executive's severance benefit pursuant to a resignation without Good Reason is equal to (i) any unpaid base salary and bonus for any completed prior fiscal year and (ii) any accrued vacation pay. - As per Mr. Burke's employment agreement, the Executive's severance benefit pursuant to a non-renewal of the employment agreement is equal to: (i) a lump sum equal to base salary and target annual bonus pro-rated through the termination date and any accrued vacation pay, (ii) a lump sum equal to the net present value of one additional year of service credit under the Company's pension plans (assuming compensation at the Executive's then annual rate of base salary and target annual bonus), (iii) a lump sum equal to 1x the sum of base salary and target annual bonus, (iv) one year continuation of health and life insurance coverage and one year of additional service credit toward eligibility for (but not for commencement of) retiree benefits, and (v) one year of outplacement costs.